 In addressing this scenario the Directors have considerable discretion over the Group's operational commitments and any payment of future corporate bonuses, a limited overhead base and a largely subcontract workforce.
-This alternative scenario, together with the baseline projections, show that the Group will be able to work within the terms and covenants of its committed borrowing facilities that run through to October 2024.
+This alternative scenario, together with the baseline projections, show that the Group will be able to work within the terms and covenants of its committed borrowing facilities for the foreseeable future.